 Google and the other major search engines rock.
 They let you purchase targeted keywords specific to your products and services.
 PPC stands for pay-per-click, a model of internet marketing in which advertisers pay a fee each time one of their ads is clicked.
 Essentially, it’s a way of buying visits to your site, rather than attempting to “earn” those visits organically.
 Some of our clients do a combination of both organic SEO and Pay Per Click with Google AdWords.
 If desired, we can help with your PPC campaigns.

 Search engine advertising is one of the most popular forms of PPC.
 It allows advertisers to bid for ad placement in a search engine’s sponsored links when someone searches on a keyword that is related to their business offering.
 For example, if we bid on the keyword “wisconsin website designers,” our ad might show up in the very top spot on the Google results page.
-Notice in the screen shot below the top 3 listings and the right side bar all have a little yellow Ad box.
-Those are companies who are using Pay Per Click by bidding on the keyword phrase “wisconsin website designers”.
+Notice in the screen shot below the top 4 listings and the right side bar all have a little Ad box.
+Those are companies who are using Pay Per Click by bidding on the keyword phrase “american website designers“.

 Every time their ad is clicked, sending a visitor to our website, they have to pay the search engine a small fee.
 When PPC is working correctly, the fee is trivial, because the visit is worth more than what you pay for it.
 In other words, if we pay $3 for a click, but the click results in a $300 sale, then we’ve made a hefty profit.